Obama’s Isolationism and Pee You on the EU

 Michael’s ground-breaking, 700 page intelligence text “Spyhunter: The Secret History of German Intelligence” was published in England by June Press on April 14, 2014.

-Posted by Michael Shrimpton on May 20, 2014, With 2636 Reads Filed under Of Interest.
+Posted by Michael Shrimpton on May 20, 2014, With 2638 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.